Gripping and horrific reporting of some low-cost birth hotels in Queen’s. Haven’t heard of comparable horror stories from Richmond birth hotels:

 The website was co-built by Associate Professor Rachel Hendery from Western Sydney University’s Digital Humanities Research Group.
 Associate Professor Hendery contributed to the programming, design and analysis work for the platform.

-The interactive data exploration reveals that ICE government values have increased 987 percent since 2014— and they have almost doubled in the past year.
+The interactive data exploration reveals that ICE government contract values have increased 987 percent since 2014— and they have almost doubled in the past year.

 “Businesses like Deloitte have various ICE contracts which collectively amount to $250 Million— and they aren’t the biggest,” Associate Professor Hendery said.